aweymo-ui/geolocation/content/1_intro.md

     <p class="symbol">&#10042;</p>
 </div>

-Though the platform has been in development for almost 20 years, continued improvements in satellite imagery and recent advancements in 3D technology have made even remote areas of Alaska identifiable through [Google Earth](https://earth.google.com/).
+Though the platform has been in development for almost 20 years, continued improvements in satellite imagery and recent advancements in 3D technology have made even remote areas of Alaska identifiable through [Google Earth](https://earth.google.com/){:target="_blank" rel="noopener"}.
 A note in Caballero's scrapbook mentioning the "Karluk Cannery" allowed me to use a basic geolocation technique: tracing the coastline in Google Earth to match natural landforms.
 When working with an island or similarly contained area, this process is relatively simple, as coastal rock formations tend to remain consistent over time.

 {% include gallery-figure.html img="geo_02.jpg" width="100%" alt="A Google Earth rendering and an archival photo showing the same geological features side by side." caption="Google Earth rendering of geological features beside one of the archival photos on Karluk, ca. 1938.
 Photograph by Salvador Caballero, courtesy of FANHS." %}